Pankaj455/Dev-Finder/README.md

 # Dev-Finder

-### This is a simple github users search app which will show the following:
+### This is a github users search app which will show the following:
 * User's name
 * User's github joining date
 * User's bio